There are some things in life you can't do without. A washing machine is one of these!

 That’s a few of the things you need to consider when comparing the models on our list, now let’s have a look at them in greater detail.

-When considering the best rotary lines of 2018, we kept in mind all the key features that we outlined above.
+When considering the best mini washing machines of 2019, we kept in mind all the key features that we outlined above.

 We're confident you'll find something on our list that fits with your budget and space.

 The first on our list is a a great choice for a boat, caravan or RV.
 It's made by Electric Star - a German company, but does that mean it's any good?

-All in all, this is an ideal little washer if you're going camping and want to wash a few items quickly.
+All in all, this is an ideal if you're going camping and want to wash and dry a few items quickly.

 This model from the Syntrox, a German brand that makes a number of very neat such appliances.
 It comes with some impressive credentials.